 Read about Zammad Ticketing system features on its features page, link provided below.

-Zammad Ticketing system features
+Zammad Ticketing system features.

-Install Zammad Ticketing System on Debian 10
+Install Zammad on Debian 10

 Prerequisites